HyperbolicTangent/HAR/README.md

 # HAR
-Using Transformer to do the human activity classification
+Using 3 different architecure to do the human activity classification, namely 1D DenseNet, LSTM, and Transformer